Akakiiy/Akakiiy/README.md

 * 🌍  I'm based in Novosibirsk / Moscow
 * ✉️  You can contact me at [spinisib@gmail.com](mailto:spinisib@gmail.com)
-* 🧠  I'm learning React, React native, GraphQL, Docker :D
+* 🧠  I'm learning React, React native, Solidity
 * 🤝  I'm open to collaborating on Interesting projects with potential for growth

 ### Skills